KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WebSpeechTTS by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS)

+1. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-1. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 4 dependencie(s):
+   - @eslint/js                ^9.21.0  →  ^9.22.0
    - @stylistic/eslint-plugin   ^4.1.0  →   ^4.2.0
+   - eslint                    ^9.21.0  →  ^9.22.0
    - prettier                   ^3.5.2  →   ^3.5.3

 ### [MMM-Webuntis by HeikoGr](https://github.com/HeikoGr/MMM-Webuntis)

+1. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-1. Recommendation: No lint script found in package.json.
+2. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-2. Information: There are updates for 3 dependencie(s):
-   - @eslint/js   ^9.13.0  →  ^9.21.0
-   - eslint       ^9.13.0  →  ^9.21.0
-   - globals     ^15.11.0  →  ^16.0.0

 ### [MMM-WebView by Iketaki](https://github.com/Iketaki/MMM-WebView)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-WebView.js`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-weconnectid by NikolasRupp](https://github.com/NikolasRupp/MMM-weconnectid)